Program Website: http://www.hiram.edu/entrepreneurship/

 Core: Creative Methods

 SPECIAL ENTERPRISE DEVELOPMENT~ This course will focus on the basic elements needed to start a business, and culminate in the development of a business plan for a student-run enterprise.
 Concepts covered will include: opportunity identification, feasibility analysis, legal structure, marketing/communication, customers and markets, leadership, management and organization, operations plan, and financial planning – sales forecasting, income statements and cash flows.
-Prerequisites: ENTR (205 or 20500) or basic MGMT/ACCT/MKTF/COMM courses
+Prerequisites: ENTR 20500 or basic MGMT/ACCT/MKTG/COMM courses.

 Prerequisite: (ENTR 205 or ENTR 20500)